UDOOboard/Bolt-Docs/docs/07_Hardware_Usage/02_GPIOs.md

 ## Braswell GPIOs

-In this section you can see how to use the 16 GPIOs manageable from the main Intel&reg; Braswell processor of the UDOO X86.
+In this section you can see how to use the 16 GPIOs manageable from the main Intel&reg; Braswell processor of the UDOO BOLT.
-The Linux driver used to manage the UDOO X86 Braswell GPIOs is [Cherryview/Braswell pinctrl driver](https://github.com/torvalds/linux/blob/master/drivers/pinctrl/intel/pinctrl-cherryview.c).
+The Linux driver used to manage the UDOO BOLT Braswell GPIOs is [Cherryview/Braswell pinctrl driver](https://github.com/torvalds/linux/blob/master/drivers/pinctrl/intel/pinctrl-cherryview.c).
-Since the `Linux Kernel version 4.15` the driver has changed the number associated to each GPIOs managable by the external pinout of the UDOO X86.
+Since the `Linux Kernel version 4.15` the driver has changed the number associated to each GPIOs managable by the external pinout of the UDOO BOLT.
 Linux Kernel version 4.15 is the default one in Ubuntu 18.04 LTS distro.
 Chose the TAB accordingly with the Linux Kernel version are you using.